steffensc/pyvicon-datatstream-module/README.md

 `pip install pyvicon-datastream-module/. -v`

-…somehow it's important to run the command from outside the main directory of the project
+...somehow it's important to run the command from outside the main directory of the project (propably due to a naming conflict since inside the pyvicon-datastream-module folder there is (already) a folder called "pyvcion_datastream").